 Why The First and Final Mile Matters

-The First and Final Mile Study focuses on the ease-of-use and travel-safety concerns related to the first and final miles of a commute, and provides solutions on how to make the corridor’s travel options safe, accessible and attractive.
+The First and Final Mile Study focuses on the ease-of-use and travel-safety concerns related to the first and final miles of a commute and provides solutions on how to make travel options in the northwest metro region safe, accessible and attractive.
 The study’s main objective was to identify solutions to better connect transit riders to the six US 36 RTD stations and surrounding activity centers.
-The solutions identified include transportation demand management tactics, such as providing electric bikes, shuttle circulators, station cars, scooters or golf carts, and bicycles at each station.
 By addressing the First and Final Mile issue, our study and resulting efforts are connecting commuters, residents, and visitors to their destinations safely, efficiently, and SOV free.

 Ten Corridor-Wide Recommendations: